Croeso!

 • Welsh gold has been used in wedding rings for the British Royal Family for over a century.

-• Built by Richard Trevithick, the world’s first operational steam locomotive ran between Merthyr Tydfil’s Penydarren ironworks and Abercynon in the South Wales valleys in 1804 – beating Robert Stephenson’s Rocket by 25 years.
+• Built by Richard Trevithick, the world’s first operational steam locomotive ran between Merthyr Tydfil’s Penydarren ironworks and Abercynon in the South Wales Valleys in 1804 – beating Robert Stephenson’s Rocket by 25 years.

 • With over 500 tranquil lakes and reservoirs in Wales, covering a total of about 50 square miles (130 sq km), there are plenty of opportunities for sailing, fishing and relaxing by the water.

 • Wales was the first country in the world to establish a continuous path running along its entire coastline.
-The Wales Coast Path is 870 miles (1,400 kilometres) long and offers endless views of secluded bays and pristine beaches.
+The Wales Coast Path is 870 miles (1,400 km) long and offers endless views of secluded bays and pristine beaches.

-• The Offa’s Dyke Path is a beautiful 177-mile (285km) National Trail that links South and North Wales, tracing the England-Wales border.
+• The Offa’s Dyke Path is a beautiful 177-mile (285 km) National Trail that links South and North Wales, tracing the England-Wales border.
 The dyke itself was built by Offa, king of Mercia from 757 to 796, to mark the border between his own lands and the Welsh kingdom of Powys.

-• Around 1,200 miles (1,930km) of the National Cycle Network are within Wales.
+• Around 1,200 miles (1,930 km) of the National Cycle Network are within Wales.
 The routes use a mixture of cycle lanes, traffic-calmed streets through urban areas, traffic-free paths along dismantled railways, canal towpaths, forestry roads and quiet country lanes.

 • Welsh footballer Gareth Bale broke the record for the world's most expensive footballer when he was transferred to Real Madrid in 2013 for £85.1 million.

 • Pendine Sands was used as a venue for car and motor cycle races in the early 1900s.
-Five land speed world records have been set there.
+Five world land speed records have been set there.

 Cymraeg!
 The Welsh language